 Characterisation of materials for Physicists

 7.5 ECTS creditsThe course consists of several parts, one for each method treated.
-Instruction is in the form of classes,
+Instruction is in the form of lectures,

 Progressive specialisation: